Are You Mentally Ill? Am I?

 Still waters run deep.
 This may be a trite and overworked expression, but it is true.
 Those who struggle with being open, and discussing problems and issues, or their own emotional distress, are the ones liable to blow.
 You can only “stuff” things like that for so long before it has a negative effect on both your body and your psyche.

 In this piece, I speak from my own experience with some of these conditions, and the treatment I have found helpful.
+I've also relied upon research, and accounts both in the news media and from acquaintances.

 There Are Many Components to Mental Illnesses